endqrmqn/passwordmanager/README.md

 # Personal Password Manager

+You are currently looking at the beta code/build.
+While the code is not meant to be safe, consider this code **even more unsafe**!!

 A lightweight C++ password manager and generator with local encryption and a simple GUI.
-This project is designed as a **personal educational tool** to explore secure storage, encryption, and systems-level design — not as a production password manager.
+This project is designed as a **personal educational tool** to explore secure storage, encryption, and systems-level design.

 ---